 How does an entity join Public Power Pool?

 To join this innovative electric procurement project, a Letter of Authorization and a list of meters to be enrolled is required to allow P3 to collect usage history from from relevant Transmission Distribution System Providers.

 Once membership in Public Power Pool is requested, a local government must adopt a Minute Order/Resolution approving both P3’s Articles of Incorporation and the Bylaws.
 It also designates a representative who will serve as the primary point of contact for Public Power Pool.
 Finally, it authorizes payment of one-time membership fees based on the number of meters to be enrolled.

-Had P3 members procured power on their own instead of through the group, they would be paying 5.1 cents/kWh instead of the P3 rate of 4.7 cents.
-That translates into $2,150,558 of group savings each year for P3 members.
-Other political subdivisions in and around Dallas County are paying significantly more under contracts negotiated at the same time as P3’s new contract.
+“By procuring through the group, P3 members realize over $2.1m in group savings each year.
+Other political subdivisions in and around Dallas County are paying significantly more under contracts negotiated at the same time.
 P3 membership offers unique opportunities and economies of scale for counties looking to save taxpayer dollars; I urge you to call P3 to discuss the benefits of joining.”Clay Jenkins

 Competitive Procurement Process

 Public Power Pool joins entities together into an aggregated load and runs a competitive process all the way through final pricing.
 This is true aggregation, not just joint purchasing.
 Public Power Pool identifies value inherent in the diversity and volume of load among members and returns that value to members in the form of lower electric rates.

 Public Power Pool staff work with members to monitor their invoices and their energy usage, as well as keeping them informed about current events in the Texas electric market.